OWASP/www-chapter-netherlands/index.md

 ## News
+* **Tomorrow (May 14th) at 20:00 there is a video presentation about the Mobile Security Testing Guide and the Mobile Application Security Verification Standard by Jeroen Willemsen.
+Watch the livestream at [https://youtu.be/cuB8TNT0rMw](https://youtu.be/cuB8TNT0rMw).**
 * **Next thursday (April 9th) there is a video presentation about SKF news by Riccardo ten Cate.
 Watch the livestream at [https://youtu.be/EtGyhWYSjVA](https://youtu.be/EtGyhWYSjVA).**
 * **Scheduled meetings are postponed.
 Check the "Upcoming Events" tab or [the mailing list](mailto:netherlands-chapter@owasp.org) for new meetings.**
 * **OWASP BeNeLux Days 2020**